AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 };

 const onDeepLink = appsFlyer.onDeepLink(res => {
+  if (res.deepLinkStatus == 'FOUND') {
       // here we will get the deeplink params after resolving it.
       // more flow...
+  }
 });

 appsFlyer.initSdk(